PhoenicianAnarchist/ukgeme_2024/readme.md

 option are `name`, `turnout`, and `share`.
 The sorting direction can be reversed with the `-r` flag.

+## ./scripts/tally.py

+This script generates a markdown formatted table tallying the number of seats for each party.

+The sorting order can be specified with the `-s` option.
+The choices for this option are `party`, `seats`.
+The sorting direction can be reversed with the `-r` flag.
 ---

 Inspired by an old [CGP Grey video][].